gvwilson/sdxpy/src/check/index.md

 we will do this frequently when writing unit tests so that the HTML [%i "fixture" %] is right beside the test code.
-Notice in the output that the line breaks in the HTML have been turned into text nodes containing only a newline character `"\n"'.
+Notice in the output that the line breaks in the HTML have been turned into text nodes containing only a newline character.
 It's easy to forget about these when writing code that processes pages.
 {: .continue}